Barry Mills (college president): Career

 A member of the Board of Trustees from 1994 through 2000, Mills became president of Bowdoin College in October 2001.
 Since then, Mills has dramatically changed Bowdoin's curriculum and campus.
 As part of a master plan first designed by Skidmore, Owings & Merrill in 2004, the college has built new residential dorms, a recital hall, a hockey arena, a fitness center, converted one of the college's pools into an architecturally distinctive recital hall, and has undergone a highly publicized renovation to the Bowdoin College Museum of Art.

 In 2011, Bowdoin set a record low rate of admissions for the class of 2015 at 15.7%.
 Three years earlier, in 2008, it was recognized as "School of the Year" by College Prowler.
 Additionally, that January, Mills announced that all student loans would be replaced by grants beginning in September.

 Mills presented the Bowdoin Campaign in 2006, a $250 million fund-raising campaign set to be finished in June 2009 and focusing on new faculty positions and financial aid.
 Aided by a $10 million gift by Subway Sandwiches co-founder Peter Buck, the goal was met that February.
-In response to the global financial crisis, in September 2008, Mills announced that the college would slow down the rate of new capital projects and faculty positions but would retain job security at the college.
+In response to the 2008 financial crisis, in September 2008, Mills announced that the college would slow down the rate of new capital projects and faculty positions but would retain job security at the college.